milankl/AthleticsChampionshipsHeat/README.md

 This repository contains meteorological data and analysis scripts for

-K Hollander, M Kloewer, A Richardson, L Navarro, S Racinais, V Scheer, A Murray, P Branco, T Timpka, A Junge and P Edouard, 2021. *Apparent temperature and heat-related illnesses during international athletic championships: A prospective cohort study*. **Scandinavian Journal of Medicine and Science in Sports**, in review.
+K Hollander, M Kloewer, A Richardson, L Navarro, S Racinais, V Scheer, A Murray, P Branco, T Timpka, A Junge and P Edouard, 2021. *Apparent temperature and heat-related illnesses during international athletic championships: A prospective cohort study*. **Scandinavian Journal of Medicine and Science in Sports**, accepted.

+and is used for daily heat forecasts at the Tokyo Olympic Games, tweeted daily via [twitter.com/HeatForecast](https://twitter.com/HeatForecast)
 ## Events and stadium coordinates

 | City | Year | Date | Location | Championship | UTC |